Ta0hit/FlipperZero/README.md

 ## How to run

 Download the repository, unzip and move it in the flipper zero's badUSB folder.
 Plug in the USB on a laptop and then run the txt file.
-Alternatively, if you don't own a flipper zero, just run this command in powershell:
+Alternatively, if you don't own a flipper zero, just run this command (all in one line) in powershell:
 ```$pl = iwr https://raw.githubusercontent.com/Ta0hit/FlipperZero/refs/heads/main/RubberDucky-JumpScare/JumpScare.ps1?dl=1; invoke-expression $pl```

 ## Credits